Semyon Timoshenko: Early life

-Born in Orman in the Bessarabia Governorate of the Russian Empire (present-day Furmanivka in Odesa Oblast, Ukraine), to an ethnic Ukrainian family.
+Born in Orman in the Akkerman uezd, Bessarabia Governorate of the Russian Empire (present-day Furmanivka, Odesa Oblast, Ukraine), to an ethnic Ukrainian family.

 Military career

 First World War

 In 1914, he was drafted into the army of the Russian Empire and served as a cavalryman on Russia's western front in the First World War.
 Upon the outbreak of the Russian Revolution in 1917, he sided with the Bolsheviks, joining the Red Army in 1918 and the Russian Communist Party (Bolsheviks) in 1919.